 Collection of Plant: The aerial parts of Sphaeranthus indicus Linn.
 (Asteraceae) were procured in the month of December 2018 from the village area nearby Vidisha (M.P.).
-This plant was identified and authenticated by Dr G. P. Sinha, Scientist-E and Head of Office, Botanical Survey of India, CRC, Allahabad, Uttar Pradesh - 211002.
+This plant was identified and authenticated by Dr. G. P. Sinha, Scientist-E and Head of Office, Botanical Survey of India, CRC, Allahabad, Uttar Pradesh - 211002.
 A voucher specimen (Accession No. 104180) of Sphaeranthus indicus was deposited in the herbarium of the Institute for future reference.

 Preparation of Aqueous Extracts of Sphaeranthus indicus (AESI): The powder drug (30 g) was soaked in 1 liter purified water and kept in dark and dry place for 48 h at room temperature.
-Chloroform was added in quantity of 1% total mixture to avoid the microbial growth.
-After 48 h, solutions were filtered by Whatman filter paper no. 1.
-The filtered extracts were dried in a rotary evaporator and percentage yield was calculated.
+Chloroform was added in a quantity of 1% total mixture to avoid microbial growth.
+After 48 h, solutions were filtered by Whatman Filter paper No. 1.
+The filtered extracts were dried in a rotary evaporator, and percentage yield was calculated.

-Standardization of Crude Drug: 12
+Standardization of Crude Drug 12:

-Determination of Ash Value: The determination of ash values is meant for detecting low-grade products, exhausted drugs and sandy or earthy matter.
-It can also be utilized as a mean of detecting the chemical constituents by making use of total ash and acid insoluble ash.
+1. Determination of Ash Value: The determination of ash values is meant for detecting low-grade products, exhausted drugs and sandy or earthy matter.
+It can also be utilized as a means of detecting the chemical constituents by using total ash and acid insoluble ash.

-Total Ash: The air-dried powder drug (4 g) was weighed accurately in a previously ignited and tarred silica dish.
-The material was spread evenly and ignited in a muffle furnace at 600 °C until it is white, indicating the absence of carbon.
+Total ash- The air-dried powder drug (4 g) was weighed accurately in a previously ignited and tarred Silica dish.
+The material was spread evenly and ignited in a muffle furnace at 600°C until it is white, indicating the absence of carbon.
 Then the dish was cooled in a desiccator and weighed.
-If carbon-free ash cannot be obtained by this manner, the residue on the cool dish was moistened with about 2 ml of water or a saturated solution of ammonium nitrate, dried on a water-bath, and then ignited in the muffle furnace up to constant weight.
-The percentage of total ash was calculated using the following formula.

-Percentage of total ash = Weight of ash / Weight of sample taken $\times\,100$ dish containing the total ash, 45 ml of 1:5 hydrochloric acid in three portions of 15 ml was added each time, boiled gently for 5 min and filtered.
-The insoluble matter was collected on an ashless filter paper (Whatman no. 41) and washed with distilled water until the residue is free from acid.
-The filter paper containing the insoluble matter was transferred to the original dish, dried and ignited to constant weight.
+If this manner cannot obtain carbon-free ash, the residue on the cool dish was moistened with about 2 ml of water or a saturated solution of ammonium nitrate, dried on a water bath, and then ignited in the muffle furnace upto constant weight.
+The percentage of total ash was calculated using the following formula containing the total ash, 45 ml of 1:5 hydrochloric acid in three portions of 15 ml was added each time, boiled gently for 5 minutes, and filtered.
+The insoluble matter was collected on an ashless filter paper (Whatman No. 41), and washed with distilled water until the residue was free from acid.
+The filter paper containing the insoluble matter was transferred to the original dish, dried, and ignited to constant weight.
 After cooling the dish in desiccators, the weight was taken.
-The percentage of acid-insoluble ash was calculated using the following formula.
+The percentage of acid-insoluble ash was calculated using the following formula-